CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

     docker build --tag=umbweb ./UmbWeb

 This will download the required components and compile a final image ready to run the site in a container, and may take some time.
-However before we are able to run both the site and the database container, we need to set up the network.

 At this point we can see all the images we have created by using the following command